vijaykeswani/vijaykeswani.github.io/index.md

 I am interested in problems at the intersection of Machine Learning and Theoretical Computer Science.
 I have worked on or am currently working on problems related to algorithmic fairness, convex and non-convex optimization and neural networks.

-Before EPFL, I received my Bachelor and Master degrees in Computer Science and Engineering from Indian Institute of Technology, Kanpur under the supervision of [Prof. Rajat Mittal](https://cse.iitk.ac.in/users/rmittal).
+I received my Bachelor and Master degrees in Computer Science and Engineering from Indian Institute of Technology, Kanpur under the supervision of [Prof. Rajat Mittal](https://cse.iitk.ac.in/users/rmittal).

 ### Publications
 *   L. Elisa Celis, Vijay Keswani, Ozan Yildiz, Nisheeth K. Vishnoi\\